H5N1 bird flu

 Testing and monitoring for presence of H5 influenza

 The Public Health Department is collecting human influenza samples from healthcare facilities for further testing.
 This testing can identify if samples contain H5 influenza or a common human influenza strain.
-As of the latest update, there have been no H5 influenza detections in these human samples from healthcare facilities in Santa Clara County.
+As of the latest update, there have been no H5 influenza detections in these human samples from Santa Clara County residents.

 What can you do?

-CDC has indicated that the current risk to the general public from H5N1 bird flu is low.
+The current risk to the general public from H5N1 bird flu is unknown.
+Risk for dairy workers is likely increasing throughout California, as more infected dairy herds are being reported in counties outside of Santa Clara County.
 People should follow these recommendations:

 - Cook beef and poultry products, including eggs, to the right temperature.
 For more information on minimal internal temperatures, refer to the CDC’s instructions on preparing and consuming food.